cakephp/docs/en/orm/associations.rst

 - **propertyName**: The property name that should be filled with data from the associated table into the source table results.
 By default this is the underscored & singular name of the association so ``address`` in our example.
-- **strategy**: Defines the query strategy to use.
-Defaults to 'join'.
-The other valid value is 'select', which utilizes a separate query instead.
+- **strategy**: The query strategy used to load matching record from the other table.
+  Accepted values are 'join' and 'select'.
+Using 'select' will generate a separate query.
+  The default is 'join'.
 - **finder**: The finder method to use when loading associated records.

 Once this association has been defined, find operations on the Users table can